armanjindal/garden/content/digital-garden/Jugaad - (जुगाड़).md

 So often, I ask friends who speak a language other than English: what is your favorite word from your language that you feel loses much of its essence when translated into English?

-I recently asked this to a half Russian

 > “Toska - noun /ˈtō-skə/ - Russian word roughly translated as sadness, melancholia, lugubriousness.
 >